The Jesty Family Tree

 Microsoft's new Edge browser will all display a tree page, but they will not let you connect to any of the links--especially the copious notes and photos--within the tree pages.
 GO HERE for information about the problem, and how to fix it.

 REQUEST (Apr 2016): DNA databases.
 If you are a member of a genealogical service like ANCESTRY.COM, MUNDIA.COM, FINDMYPAST.COM, etc, and have provided cheek swabs for DNA analysis (particularly Y-chromosome analysis), I would be very grateful if you would contact me about any JESTY hits, and help me with contacting them.
-I only subscribe to FTDNA.COM, which is mainly American and Canadian subscribers.
+My DNA (both Y-chromosome and autosomal) is only with FTDNA.COM, which is mainly American and Canadian subscribers.

 South Somerset, and perhaps a founding link with Canada (December 2016).
 Following a review of Patrick Pead's new book in The Greenwood Tree (journal of the Somerset and Dorset Family History Society),